sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 ## Monitoring RabbitMQ{#monitoring-rabbitmq}

+RabbitMQ has a management plugin that must be enabled to allow the Sensu RabbitMQ check and metric plugins to function properly.
+You can find more about enabling it in RabbitMQ's [Management Plugin][14] documentation.
+You will also need an administrative level user that has full access to your /sensu virtualhost.
+Below is an example of how to create monitor user using the [rabbitmqctl][15] command line tool.

+_NOTE: You can use the same RabbitMQ user that Sensu uses if you do not want to create another user, as they are role and permission equivalent.
+This guide will continue to use the monitor\_user in examples._

+{{< highlight shell >}}
+rabbitmqctl add_user monitor_user password
+rabbitmqctl set_user_tags monitor_user monitoring
+rabbitmqctl set_permissions -p /sensu monitor_user "" "" ".*"
+{{< /highlight >}}

 To monitor that your RabbitMQ instance is responding, you will need to do so from an independent Sensu stack.
 The [rabbitmq-alive sensu plugin][10] provides that ability using the below configuration with your RabbitMQ credentials.

-**NEEDS TESTED**

 {{< highlight json >}}
 {
   "checks": {
     "check_rabbitmq_alive": {
-      "command": "check-rabbitmq-alive.rb -w remote-rabbitmq-host -v remote-rabbitmq-vhost -u remote-rabbitmq-username -p remote-rabbitmq-password -P remote-rabbitmq-listen-port", "subscribers": [
+      "command": "check-rabbitmq-alive.rb -w remote-rabbitmq-host -v %2Fsensu -u monitor_user -p password -P 15672",
+      "subscribers": [
         "monitor_remote_rabbitmq"
       ],